 O-ak of the Unified Shilla and Goryeo Dynasties, and the Central Peak of the

 Sam-ak of the Joseon Dynasty.
-It's not very high at all -- the summit is Cheon-hwang-bong [Heavenly-King Peak] at only 848 meters -- but it stands out prominently on
+It's not very high at all -- the summit is Cheonhwang-

+bong [Heavenly-King Peak] at only 848 meters -- but it stands out prominently on

 the West Coast flatlands where few mountains top 1000 m.
-It has half-a-dozen other main peaks,
+It has half-dozen other

 The name means "Rooster-Dragon Mountain", given because of the way it looks --

 along it resemble a cockscomb when viewed from a distance.
 Both the Rooster and

 the Dragon are members of the Twelve Symbolic Animals of the Oriental Zodiac,

 Gyeryong-san is now the most-heavily-visited attraction in South Chungcheong Province,

 easily accessible from the expressway.
 In 1968 it became the second area designated as a

 National Park, with 61 square kilometers of territory.
 It features three main ancient Buddhist

-temples -- Gap-sa (one of the oldest existing temples in Korea), Donghak-sa (the main
+temples -- Gap-sa (one of the oldest existing temples in Korea), Donghak-sa (the secondary main

-study-temple for the nation's female monks) and Shinwon-sa (featuring the largest and fanciest
+study-temple for the nation's female monks) and Shinwon-sa (featuring the largest & fanciest pre-modern

 The rest of the park is crisscrossed with a dozen main hiking trails, often crowded.
 Three